 📂 File System Support NTFS, FAT12/16/32, exFAT, ext2/3/4, HFS+, ReFS FAT32, exFAT, NTFS, APFS/HFS+, ReFS and EXT4 NTFS, NTFS5, ReFS, FAT12/16/32, exFAT, HFS/HFS+ and APFS NTFS, FAT32, exFAT, HFS+, APFS

-Extra Features File preview Disk imaging, disk health monitoring, Recovery Vault RAID recovery, disk imaging, network recovery, hex editor Video repair, bootable recovery media
+Extra Features Disk imaging, file repair, ChronoSnap backup Disk imaging, disk health monitoring, Advanced Camera Recovery feature, Recovery Vault RAID recovery, disk imaging, network recovery, hex editor Video repair, bootable recovery media

 Yes, EaseUS is polished and accessible, no question about it – but when you look at price-to-feature ratio, it may not be the most cost-effective option in the lineup.
 We think 3 out of 5 is as high as we can go in the pricing department.